Normally, memoQ runs quality checks on a document as you translate it.

-If you are a project manager, you can get a separate report for each translator: You will probably run QA on the work of several translators at once. memoQ can save a separate report for each translator: You can send these reports directly to the translators.
+Project managers can get a separate report for each translator: You will probably run QA on the work of several translators at once. memoQ can save a separate report for each translator: You can send these reports directly to the translators.
 They will not see each other's QA reports.
 To do this, check the Separate reports per translator check box. memoQ will create several files.

 When you finish

 In the translation editor, there will be a lightning sign in every segment where the QA checks found at least one issue.